corsairmarks/serpentoid_portraits_revisited/mod/README.md

     * Use a better trigger for the space pyramid
 * 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
     * Apply new mono-gender portrait rules
-    * Apply some pop strata rules to the portraits as well
+    * Apply some rules for pop strata to the portraits as well
     * Add clothing selector rules based on jobs
     * Serpentoid traits are now restricted to the Serpentoid species class, as intended by the original author, as well as Reptilians
 * 2.0.1 Adjust code to refer to only valid civics
+* 2.0.2 Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum

 ## Source Code